|

 CONFLICT OF INTEREST:

-All authors of accepted articles must disclose any conflict of interest they may have with an institution or product that is mentioned in the manuscript and/or is important to the outcome of the study presented.
+All authors of accepted articles must disclose any conflict of interest that they may have with an institution or product that is mentioned in the manuscript and/or is important to the outcome of the study presented.
 Authors should also disclose conflict of interest with products that compete with those mentioned in their manuscript.
 Authors should describe the role of the study sponsor(s), if any, in study design; in the collection, analysis, and interpretation of data; in the writing of the report; and in the decision to submit the report for publication.
-If the supporting source had no such involvement, the authors should so state.
+If the supporting source had no such involvement, the authors should state so.
+Authors are advised to refer to the ICMJE guidelines (http://www.icmje.org/coi_disclosure.pdf) on conflict disclosure.
 Editors may request that authors of a study funded by an agency with a proprietary or financial interest in the outcome sign a statement such as, “I had full access to all of the data in this study and I take complete responsibility for the integrity of the data and the accuracy of the data analysis.”
-The Editor will discuss with the authors on an individual basis the method by which any conflicts of interest will be communicated to the readers.
+The Editor may discuss with the authors on an individual basis the method by which any conflicts of interest will be communicated to the readers.

 ETHICAL ISSUES:

 The journal insists on ethical practices in both human and animal experimentation.
-Evidence for approval by a local Ethics Committee (for both human as well as animal studies) must be supplied by the authors on demand.
-All submissions dealing with human subjects must declare the approval status from the Institutional Ethics Committee.
-Animal experimental procedures should be as humane as possible and the details of anaesthetics and analgesics used should be clearly stated.
+Evidence for approval by a local Ethics Committee (for both human as well as animal studies) must be supplied by the authors.
 The ethical standards of experiments must be in accordance with the guidelines provided by the CPCSEA (animal) and ICMR (human).
 The journal will not consider any paper which is ethically unacceptable.
-A statement on ethics committee permission and ethical practices must be included in all research articles under the ‘Materials and Methods’ section. .

 AUTHORSHIP:

-Authorship credit should be based on 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
-Authors should meet conditions 1, 2, and 3.
+Authorship credit should be based on 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work.
+Authors should meet conditions 1, 2, 3, and 4.
 Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 The journal discourages the practice of ‘gift authorship’ and ‘ghost authorship’ and considers such practices as ethical misconduct.
 Plagiarism, both self and from other sources is considered a serious ethical misconduct.
+In case of a change in authorship after submission and prior to publication, the journal may ask for signatures of all old and new authors before allowing such change.
+Changes post-publication may not be possible.
+The authorship form must carry the authors’ signatures in the same order as listed in the first page file.
 All authors are advised to refer to the ICMJE guidelines on overlapping publication.
 The editor reserves the right to initiate action against any perceived ethical misconduct on the basis of the COPE guidelines (http://www.publicationethics.org.uk/guidelines).

 |

-The first page file should be prepared using the common template for the first page file containing all information about authors, copyright form, checklist, acknowledgements etc. The common template for the first page may be downloaded at http://www.indianjurol.com/documents/first_page_template.doc Only manuscripts with competed first page file using the template and a completed checklist will be processed further.
+The First Page File should be prepared using the common template (download here) containing all information about authors, copyright form, checklist, acknowledgements etc. Manuscripts with incompeted first page file may not be processed further.

 Manuscript Submission |